 exerted on the body.

-placed on micro-PK.
+emphasis was placed on micro-PK.

 During the late 1960s a new method of testing micro-PK was developed by